Active learning for data streams: a survey: Online active learning approaches

 where $\delta \geq 1$ is a smoothing parameter.
 Besides not allowing the smoothing parameter to assume a value lower than $1$, the sampling distribution is the same as the one governed by the parameter in Equation \ref{eq:bernoulli}.
 The main difference lies in the passive-aggressive approach used for updating the weight vector.
 Indeed, while the traditional perceptron update, shown in Equation \ref{eq:perceptron}, only uses misclassified examples to update the model, the passive-aggressive approach updates the weight vector $\mathbf{w} \in \mathds{R}^d$ whenever the current loss $\ell_t\left(\mathbf{w}_{t-1} ;\left(\mathbf{x}_t, y_t\right)\right)$ is nonzero \citep{Crammer2006}.
 The new parameter $\mathbf{w}_t$ is found using

 where $\tau_t$ represents the step size, and can be computed according to three different policies

 where $\kappa$ is a penalty cost parameter.
 Passive-aggressive algorithms are known for their aggressive approach in updating the model, which is motivated by the fact that traditional perceptron updates might waste data points that have been correctly classified but with low prediction confidence.

 A related issue to the update of the weight vector $\mathbf{w}_t$ was emphasized by \cite{Bordes2005}, who noted that always picking the most misclassified example is a reasonable sampling strategy only when the training examples are highly confident.
 When dealing with noisy labels, this strategy could lead to the selection of misclassified examples or examples lying on the wrong side of the optimal decision boundary.
-To address this, Bordes et al. suggested a more conservative approach that selects examples for updating $\mathbf{w}_t$ based on a minimax gradient strategy.
+To address this, they suggested a more conservative approach that selects examples for updating $\mathbf{w}_t$ based on a minimax gradient strategy.

 In addition to confidence in the labels of the training examples, confidence in the model itself must be considered when the sampling strategy is based solely on model predictions. \cite{Hao2018} pointed out that a margin-based sampling strategy may be suboptimal when the classifier is not precise, especially in the early rounds of active learning when the model performance may be poor due to limited training feedback, leading to misleading sampling decisions.
 This issue is also referred to as cold-start active learning \citep{Houlsby2014,Yuan2020,Jin2022}.
 To address this, \cite{Hao2018} propose considering second-order information in addition to margin value when deciding whether or not to query the label of a data point $\mathbf{x}_t$.
 In general, first-order online active learning strategies only consider the margin value, while second-order methods also take into account the confidence associated with it.
 To do this, they assume that the weight vector of the classifier $\mathbf{w} \in \mathds{R}^d$ is distributed as